§ Verifiable Public Registry v4 Specification

 This action must be initiated by the applicant.

-During a validation process, if the associated validator_perm includes a specific did, the applicant should establish a secure connection with the validator’s VS (Verifiable Service) using a secure communication protocol such as DIDComm or DWN.
+During a validation process, if the associated validator_perm includes a specific did, the applicant should establish a secure connection with the validator’s VS (Verifiable Service) using a secure communication protocol such as DIDComm.

 Upon connecting to the VS, the applicant should be required by the validator to complete one or more of the following tasks:

-1. Prove control over the controller account that initiated the validation process (e.g., via blind signature or cryptographic challenge).
+1. Prove control over the vs_operator account specifid in the permission (e.g., via blind signature or cryptographic challenge).

 2. Provide requested information, such as filling out forms, submitting documents, or other forms of disclosure as required by the validation VS.